oils-for-unix/oils/doc/error-handling.md

 - The special variable `$?` is the exit status of the last "command".
 It's a number between `0` and `255`.
 - If `errexit` is enabled, the shell will abort if `$?` is nonzero.
-  - This is subject to the *disabled `errexit` pitfall*, which I describe below.
+  - This is subject to the *Disabled `errexit` Pitfall*, which I describe below.

 These mechanisms are fundamentally incomplete.